Frequently Asked Questions

 Don’t let the price tag be your only guide.
 Before you hit "buy," weigh the total value: factor in shipping fees, the ease of their return policy, and the brand's track record for support.
 If you already pay for a membership like Amazon Prime, the savings on shipping or the reduced "hassle factor" might make it the smarter play.

-And remember: there is zero shame in using us for research and your preference for the final purchase.
+And remember: there is zero shame in using us for research and then using your preferred retailer for the final purchase.

 What we don't do: